ajabbar89/A-DOS/protected_mode/README.md

 But in protected mode, BIOS interrupts like INT 0x13(to read from HDD) are unavailable.
 So, to read from HDD, we need to write our own code.
 This code can be written in C or .asm.
 We have driver written in .asm for this inside boot.asm.
 This driver is written to the kernel code into predefined memory location.
-Right now kernel start is assumed as 0x1000000 or ***1024*1024*** location.
+Right now kernel start is assumed as 0x100000 location.

 ## Compilation
 For the .asm files the project uses the "nasm" assembler since the assembly language format used is of nasm format or dialect.